Modification : Thiol C6 dTCatalog Reference Number

 Technical Info (pdf)

 SPECIAL NOTE.
-Prior to use, reduce any disulfide formation using 100 mM TCEP or DTT for 30 minutes at room temperature.TCEP 0.5M solutions is available from Gene Link, Catalog Number: 40-5116-10
+Prior to use, reduce any disulfide formation using 100 mM TCEP or DTT for 30 minutes at room temperature.TCEP 0.5M solutions is available from Gene Link, Catalog Number: 40-5116-10.
+TCEP use is recommended for reduction as conjugation efficiency are 2-3% higher if TCEP is used.

 See Gene Link thiol reduction technical sheet for details Thiol Reduction Protocol